-Bakri has charisma to burn, but the complexity of Abu-Assad’s previous movies is traded in here for weak thrills.
-You’ve got to hope his need to make an episode of ‘24’ is out of his system, and that he can now get back to doing what he does best.
+Bakri has charisma to burn, but the complexity of Abu-Assad’s previous movies is traded in for weak genre thrills.
+One hopes he’s gotten his need to make an episode of 24 out of his system, and that he can get back to doing what he does best.

 Cast and crew